Cross-platform C SDK logo

 bool_thttp_exists (...)

 It is common for an application to need information beyond that stored on the computer itself.
 The simplest and most common way to share information is to store it on a Web Server and publish a URL that provides the desired content (Figure 1).
-This client/server scheme uses the HTTP/HTTPS protocol, which was originally designed to transmit HTML documents between web servers and browsers.
+This client/server scheme uses the HTTP/HTTPS protocol, which was originally designed to transmit HTML documents between Web servers and browsers.
 Due to the great impact it has had over the years, its use has been expanding for the exchange of structured information between any application that "understands" HTTP.
-The response from the server will usually be a block of text formatted in JSON or XML.
+The response from the server will typically be a block of text formatted in JSON or XML.

-HTTP protocol, basic operation scheme.
+HTTP protocol, basic operating scheme.

-Listing 2: HTTP session.
+Listing 2: HTTP Session.

 1